Get ready to experience Claude Monet. Or rather, the experiences of Claude Monet.

 then thereMonet meets waterIt will feature more than 250 paintings in a one-hour audiovisual show designed to be displayed in a five-story circus tent equipped with 26-meter-high projection screens.

 Produced by Ricardo Dutta, this is his company’s first project research, which is an acronym for Museum of Immersive Wandering Arts.
 The show begins in San Francisco in December and is expected to stop in Minneapolis, Atlanta, Seattle, Miami, Denver, St. Louis and Philadelphia, followed by Dutta’s home in Brazil.

-Finally we haveBeyond MonetProduced by Beyond Exhibitions Inc. And normal studio, a projection mapping device in Montreal.
-This is the same team behind the “Beyond Van Gogh: The Immersive Experience” ride, which has been seen in places from Miami to Portland, so expect Monet’s launch to double soon.
+Finally we haveBeyond MonetProduced by Beyond Exhibitions Inc. And normal study, a projection mapping device in Montreal.
+This is the same team behind the “Beyond Van Gogh: The Immersive Experience” trip, which has been seen in places from Miami to Portland, so we expect Monet’s launch to double soon.
 (It is currently showing in Toronto.)